joshuadavidnelson/disable-blog/readme.txt

 == Changelog ==

 = 0.4.0 =
+A bunch of stuff:

 * Refactor code to match WP Plugin Boilerplate structure, including:
-* * Move hooks and filters into loader class.
+ * Move hooks and filters into loader class.
-* * Separate Admin and Public hooks.
+ * Separate Admin and Public hooks.
-* * Add support for internationalization.
+ * Add support for internationalization.
 * Expanded inline documentation.
 * Add another failsafe for potential redirect loops.
 * Disable comments feed only if 'post' is only type shown.
+* Hide/redirect discussion options page if 'post' is the only post type supporting it (typically supported by pages).
 * Filter comment counts to remove comments associated with 'post' post type.
 * Add $is_comment_feed variable to disable feed filters.
 * Remove feed link from front end (for WP >= 4.4.0), remove comment feed link if 'post' is the only post type supporting comments.
+* Hide options in Reading Settings page related to posts (shows front page and search engine options only now), previously it was hiding everything on this page (bugfix!).
+* Fix show_on_front pages: now, if it's set to 'posts' it will set the blog page to value 0 (not a valid option) and set the front page to value 1.
 * Add uninstall.php to remove plugin version saved in options table on uninstall.

 = 0.3.3 =